Please refer to the questions below about our RLCIS products.

 We’re seeing significant swings in global financial markets as a result of fears over the spread of Coronavirus and the containment measures being put in place.
 Market uncertainty is expected to continue in the short term.
 You will see a drop in the value of your ISA and Unit Trusts since your last statement and since any enquiries made about your ISA and Unit trust value before March 2020.
 The current situation means that you may see the value of your ISA and Unit Trust continue to go up and down over the coming weeks.

 If you're thinking about making any decisions related to your ISA and Unit Trust, or other investments, we strongly recommend you speak to a financial adviser to consider your options thoroughly before taking any action.
 Your ISA and Unit Trust is designed as a medium to long term investment and you need to take that into account when making any investment decisions.
-You can find an adviser in your area at www.unbiased.co.uk/find-an-ifa.
-This is a free service to help you find an adviser near you but advisers may charge for their services.
+You can find more information about how to find an adviser in your area and other useful independent resources on our site.
+Please note, advisers may charge for their services.